 Figure out your itinerary for at least the first few days of your trip.
 Booking accommodation and activities will take the stress out of arriving into an unfamiliar country, and will help you settle in to life on the open road.

 Notify your bank of your plans to travel abroad and if you’ve time, apply for accounts that do not charge loading fees on foreign transactions.
-Travelers from the UK can apply for this account from the Halifax.
+Travelers from the UK can apply for the Clarity Credit Card from the Halifax.

 Scan all your important documents and store them in the cloud for easy access should you find yourself in a sticky spot.